sAnandha/Mp4-Mp3_Converter-/README.md

 # Mp4-Mp3_Converter-
-This is a project thatworks on the pthon which allows the user to extraxt the audio file (mp3) from the given input video file (m4)
+This is a project thatworks on the python which allows the user to extraxt the audio file (mp3) from the given input video file (m4)